 2. Practice rotating (move the mouse while holding down the left button) and translating (move the mouse while holding down the right button).
-Use the scroll wheel to zoom in and out, or alternately move the mouse while holding down both the right button and the Alt key.
+Use the scroll wheel to zoom in and out, or alternately move the mouse while holding down both the right button and the Shift key.

 To rotate, move one finger across the screen.
 To translate, move two fingers across the screen.
-To zoom in, pinch two fingers together.
-To zoom out, move two fingers apart.
+To zoom out, pinch two fingers together.
+To zoom in, move two fingers apart.

-Click on Model from the menu bar.
+Click on Model from the menu bar

-One after another, select Wire, Ball and Wire, Tube and finally Ball and Spoke from the palette of icons that results from selection of the Model menu.
-All four models for ethane show roughly the same information.
+One after another, select Wire, Ball and Wire, Tube and finally Ball and Spoke from the Model menu.
+All four models for ethane show essentially the same information.
 The wire model looks the most like a conventional line formula.
 It uses color to distinguish different atoms, and one, two and three lines between atoms to indicate single, double and triple bonds, respectively.